-For an attorney representing employers, the cost of litigating employment discrimination suits is potentially enormous and in many cases will exceed any settlement amount the plaintiff is likely to accept.
-The liberal discovery rules permit plaintiffs’ lawyers to beat a path to the doors of the top-level company officials, and depositions and trials can be very disruptive.
-The defendant’s risk of losing is not only bad public relations but also entitles the plaintiff to attorneys’ fees thus bestowing upon the employer the dubious honor of paying both to prosecute and defend the case.
+For an attorney representing employers, the cost of litigating employment discrimination suits is potentially enormous.
+In many cases, the cost will exceed any settlement amount the plaintiff is likely to accept.
+The liberal discovery rules permit plaintiffs’ lawyers to beat a path to the doors of top-level company officials, and depositions and trials can be very disruptive.
+The defendant’s risk of losing is not only bad public relations but also bearing the cost of the plaintiff’s attorney fees.
+Thus bestowing upon the employer the dubious honor of paying both to prosecute and defend the case, on top of a payout greater than a discrimination settlement.

 For an employment discrimination attorney representing employees, the years of litigation may turn into an obsession for the plaintiff where little else in life matters but seeking vindication.
-The plaintiff’s past will be investigated within an inch of his or her life.
+The plaintiff’s past will be investigated within an inch of their life.
 A jury perceived to be sympathetic may not ultimately decide the case if the employer wins a summary judgment, or worse, judgment notwithstanding the verdict.

-The workplace discrimination lawyer may still want to avoid settlement and forge ahead to trial even after considering all of these difficulties.
+A workplace discrimination lawyer may still want to avoid a discrimination settlement and forge ahead to trial even after considering all of these difficulties.
 If so, following the simple rules set forth below will achieve this goal.

 Under the employment-at-will rule in New York, a private-sector employee without a contract or union membership may generally be fired for any reason so long as it is not an illegal reason.1 The original federal list of prohibited discriminatory reasons — race, color, religion, sex, and national origin — have been expanded to include age and disability under federal law and marital status and sexual orientation under some state and local laws.

 Terminations almost always seem unfair to the employee who has lost a job, but it must be explained to the potential client that unfairness alone does not warrant a lawsuit.
 The termination must have been motivated in significant part because the employee was African-American, female, gay, or in some other way protected.

 A plaintiff’s attorney screening potential cases must ask the following questions: